mminichino/ansible-playbooks/README.md

 To see verbose Ansible output, use the -d option, and to do a dry run use the -c option.

-To save variable values to quickly replay a scenario with a specific playbook:
+You can save variable values to quickly replay a scenario with a specific playbook.
+You will be prompted for each parameter, and you can enter a value for that parameter that will be saved.
+Just hit enter if you don't want to save a value for that parameter.
+You will also be asked if you want to be prompted on replay to edit the saved value.
+If you select "y" then before the scenario is replayed, you will have a chance to edit that parameter.

 ````
 $ ./ansible-helper.py ontap_incr_merge_clone.yaml -s testdb_copy